 How Jumbo Loans Can Help You Buy High-Priced Homes

 A jumbo loan is a home loan that is larger than “conforming” loans that lenders sell to Fannie Mae and Freddie Mac.
-Instead of using maximums set by government-sponsored entities (GSEs), jumbo loans are issued by private lenders.
-Those lenders set their own rules for approval and often hold the loans as investments.
+As opposed to loans that follow standard maximum limits set by government-sponsored entities (GSEs), jumbo loans can be substantially bigger.
+Those lenders have their own rules for approval and often hold the loans as investments.

 Most importantly for home buyers, jumbo loans make it possible to buy more expensive homes.
-You might not care about mortgage markets, but if you’re buying a high-priced home and you don’t make a sizeable down payment, a jumbo loan may be your best option.
-You might even get a better interest rate with a non-conforming loan.
+You might not care about mortgage loan markets, but if you’re buying a high-priced home and you don’t make a sizeable down payment, you might need a jumbo loan.
+You could even get a better interest rate with a non-conforming loan.

 Why Large Loan Balances Are Called Jumbo-Sized Mortgages